Gordon's Conjectures: Pontryagin-van Kampen duality and the Fourier transform in hyperfinite setting

 {\sl(b)} Let \,$\gb\:\Xb \to \bC$.
 Then the following conditions are equivalent: {\parindent 25pt \itemitem{\sl(i)} \,$\gb \in \Lb^1(\Xb)$; \itemitem{\sl(ii)} \,$\gb$ has a weak lifting $g \in \SS(X,\Xf,d)$; \itemitem{\sl(iii)} \,$\gb$ has a lifting $g \in \SS(X,\Xf,d)$. } \endproclaim

-\demo{Sketch of proof} (a) If \,$g \in \FjC^X$ is a lifting of \,$\gb$, then, obviously, it is a week lifting of \,$\gb$.
+\demo{Sketch of proof} (a) If \,$g \in \FjC^X$ is a lifting of \,$\gb$, then, obviously, it is a weak lifting of \,$\gb$.
 The reversed implication follows from Proposition~1.3.1(c) and the uniqueness part of the Radon-Nikodym theorem.

 (b) As the implications (iii)$\imp$(ii)$\imp$(i) are obvious, it suffices to prove (i)$\imp$(iii).
 To this end denote by $\mmu \in \Mb(\Xb)$ the measure satisfying $\dif\mmu = \gb\dif\mb$, and by $\wtl g \in \sbC^X$ the internal function guaranteed to $\mmu$ in Proposition~1.4.2.
 Then the function $g = \wtl g/d$ has all the required properties, and ${}^\co g(x) = \gb\bigl(x^\be\bigr)$ for $\lam_d$-almost all $x \in \Xf$, due to the uniqueness part of the Radon-Nikodym theorem, again. \enddemo